 There are many reasons why you might want to make this change.
 For one, making your own hours and being your own boss can be very enticing.

 Your earnings potential is also practically unlimited since you aren’t operating within a business structure or relying on a boss to set your salary.
 Also, more and more businesses are choosing to hire freelancers instead of permanent employees.

-They can save on taxes and employee-related expenses, as well as stay more flexible by using freelancers.
+They can save on taxes and employee-related expenses (with tools like Bonsai for example), as well as stay more flexible by using freelancers.
 There is a lot of work out there if you play your cards right.